arendma/Crekapp/README.md

 2. Run `Rscript Program/fit_chemostatdat.r` to obtain a model for maximum acetate uptake.
 (On windows it is sometimes only possible to source the scripts from within the R console using `source("Program/fit_chemostat.r")`)(~2-3s on Ryzen5 4000 16 GB RAM)

-3. In R run `Rscript Program/QCC_smy_main2.r` to process the raw QCC data into and generate plots of QconCat proteomics overview statistics.
+3. Run `Rscript Program/QCC_smy_main2.r` to process the raw QCC data into and generate plots of QconCat proteomics overview statistics.
 (Also here on windows alternatively you can use `source("Program/QCC_smy_main2.r")`)(~90s on Ryzen5 4000 16 GB RAM)

 4. In Matlab run `Matlab_startup` to set path for depenencies (edit as mentioned above) (1s on Ryzen5 4000 16 GB RAM)